Grant094/digital-super-skill-pinball/README.md

 - React
 - HTML/CSS

-# Roadmap
+# Potential Future Features
-Features to include in the minimum viable product (MVP):
-- [x] Carniball Pin
-- [ ] Global High Score Tracking connected to a backend server (if someone gets on the global leaderboard, they can input their initials)
+- Global High Score Tracking connected to a backend server (if someone gets on the global leaderboard, they can input their initials)

-Beyond the MVP, this app may later include:
 - Cyberhack Pin, with separate global high score tracking
 - Ability for someone to sign-in with a Google Account and store personal high score data with their Google Drive storage